Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 \section{Systematics}

 The likelihood modules within {\sc cosmoSIS} are equipped with an infrastructure that allows us to define nuisance parameters and to marginalise over them.
 In particular, for the two-point correlation function sector, the photometric redshift errors $\Delta z^i$ are included by shifting the tomographic redshift distributions, e.g. $n^i(z) \rightarrow n^i(z+\Delta z^i)$, after which new predictions for $\xi_{\pm}^{ij}$ are computed from Eqs. (\ref{eq:C_ell} -- \ref{eq:xipm_th}).
 Errors on the shear calibration, $\Delta m^i$, are included directly on the statistics as $\xi_{\pm}^{ij}\rightarrow \xi_{\pm}^{ij}(1+\Delta m^i)(1+\Delta m^j)$.
 Finally, we include the two-parameters model of intrinsic alignments of galaxies that was used in T18.
 We keep the T18 priors on the IA and shear calibration nuisance parameters, but use the J20 priors for the redshift uncertainty in our fiducial analyses.
 These are all summarised in Table \ref{table:priors}.
-Inaccuracies at small scales due to uncertainty in the non-linear physics and in the baryonic feedback are avoided with the angular scale cuts applied on $\xi_{\pm}$.
+Inaccuracies at small scales due to uncertainty in the non-linear physics and in the baryonic feedback are controlled with the angular scale cuts applied on $\xi_{\pm}$, rejecting elements of the data vector that vary by more than 2\% in presence of these systematics.
+As pointed out in T18 (see their table 3), even with these stringent cuts, strong feedback mechanisms could shift the inferred $S_8$ value by more than 0.5$\sigma$.

 We expand the existing {\sc cosmoSIS} infrastructure to include systematics models of the peak statistics based on our simulation training sets.
-Specifically, we added modules to include the effect of photometric and shear calibration errors, which we parameterised by the same $\Delta z^i$ and $\Delta m^i$ nuisance parameters as for the 2PCF, allowing us to marginalise coherently over these in a joint $[\xi_{\pm};N_{\rm peaks}]$ analysis.
+Specifically, we added modules to include the effect of photometric and shear calibration errors, which we parameterised by the same $\Delta z^i$ and $\Delta m^i$ nuisance parameters as for the 2PCFs, allowing us to marginalise coherently over these in a joint $[\xi_{\pm};N_{\rm peaks}]$ analysis.
 These two models are detailed in Secs. \ref{subsec:syst_photoz} and \ref{subsec:syst_mcorr}.
 All other sources of uncertainty are identified and controlled by removing $\mathcal{S}/\mathcal{N}>4$ bins, which are identified from our {\it Systematics training set} as being contaminated beyond an acceptance threshold, or by verifying that they do not impact the best-fit cosmological parameters.
 The following sub-sections detail our treatment of these sources of systematic uncertainty for the peak count measurements; the reader hungry for results can skip ahead to Section \ref{sec:results}.